ftheberge/GraphMiningNotebooks/README.md

 Notebooks and datasets to accompany the textbook "Mining Complex Networks" (https://www.torontomu.ca/mining-complex-networks) by B. Kaminski, P. Pralat and F. Théberge.

-## Second edition
+# Second edition

-We are currently working on a second edition of this book.
-The corresponding notebooks for this new edition are located in the **Python_Notebooks_2nd** directory.
+We are currently working on a second edition of this book (as of January 2025).
+The corresponding notebooks for this new edition are currently located in the **Python_Notebooks_2nd** directory.
 There is also a **yml** file that can be used to build the conda environment via: *conda env create -f environment.yml*.
 The notebooks and yml files are subject to frequent updates.

+Tutorials for the Python notebooks can be found here: https://www.youtube.com/@MiningComplexNetworks

+# First edition

+The notes below refer to the first edition of the book and will be updated soon.

 ## Software environment